 Of course, there are many flavors of camping hammocks.
 There are hammocks made for two for double the fun.
 There are camping hammocks with mosquito nets.
 Some come with accessories including bags and rain fly covers.
 Certainly, some self-evaluation and preparation can be leveraged to help decide which hammock will best fit your needs.

 As we jump into camping hammocks it would be good to quickly define a few terms.

-- Sit Height: The sit height is the distance between the bottom of the camping hammock and the ground when bearing the full weight of the occupant(s).
+- Sit Height: The sit height is the distance between the bottom of the camping hammock and the ground.
+This is measured when bearing the full weight of the occupant(s).